-These requirements are important to me because I'm a position in my career that I can help towards making conferences more positive and safe in this small way.
+These requirements are important to me because I'm in a position in my career that I can help towards making conferences more positive and safe in this small way.

 I'd also like to add that I struggle with this kind of language and being able to articulate exactly what I want to see happen.
 I'm a skilled developer but not a skilled HR individual.
-However, I do know that a full line up of white men at event is not something I can be part of any more and I want to be part of positive change in our industry.
+However, I do know that a full line up of white men at an event is not something I can be part of any more and I want to be part of positive change in our industry.

 Email is preferred and most reliable (as it gives us all a historical thread of conversation).
 If your email goes unanswered, please don't hesitate to re-email (my apologies).

 You can email at firstname.lastname@example.org - this email goes to me and my business partner (who makes sure you receive a reply).

 For best results, please include the following details if you can:

 - Whether the rider requirements are fulfilled (or when you expect they'll be fulfilled if you're in the early planning stages)